ksnyder2452/cast/README.md

 * Centralized control of all associated applications
 * Centralized storage of reporting data (for use in dashboards)
 * Simple integration into Pipelines
-* The ability to add future Services into all applications with minimal development effort
+* The ability to add new Services into registered applications with minimal application changes
-* The ability to compare and contrast data across time, across clients and across platforms
+* The ability to compare and contrast application data across time, across clients and across platforms
-* The opportunity to both integrate within newly-developed applications and within existing applications (with minimal changes to existing functionality)
+* The opportunity to integrate with newly-developed applications and with existing applications (with minimal changes to existing functionality)
+* The opportunity to provide alternative control mechanisms and reporting functionality for existing applications

 # Getting Started
 * Software dependencies